-As important as internal marketing and websites are to your practice growth, we’ve seen that doctors who still utilize “traditional” marketing like print, radio, tv and outdoor, get significantly higher traffic on their site and more phone calls than those who just sit around waiting for a prospective patient to decide it’s time to search for a dentist online.
+As important as internal marketing and dental websites are to your practice growth, we’ve seen that doctors who still utilize “traditional” dental advertising like print, radio, tv and outdoor, get significantly higher traffic on their site and more phone calls than those who just sit around waiting for a prospective patient to decide it’s time to search for a dentist online.
 The challenge for most doctors is trying to figure out that “magic mix” of media to create enough visibility, all while not blowing the budget.
-Unless you’ve been schooled in marketing, it’s super easy to make expensive mistakes in the media game.
+Unless you’ve been schooled in dental marketing strategy, it’s super easy to make expensive mistakes in the media game.

 Here are a few dupe-proof tips to get you started on the path to media management success.